 Yes, you can sue a drunk driver with no insurance in the following circumstances:

-• If the driver was driving a company vehicle: If the drunk driver was driving a company vehicle at the time of the accident, you may be able to pursue a claim against the company for their liability.
-This could be an option if the driver was on the job during the accident.
+- If the driver was driving a company vehicle: If the drunk driver was driving a company vehicle at the time of the accident, you may be able to pursue a claim against the company for their liability.
+This could be an option if the driver were on the job during the accident.

 It’s essential to consult with an experienced personal injury attorney to understand your legal options and the best course of action for your particular case.

 In certain states, however, it’s possible to sue an uninsured drunk driver through what’s known as uninsured motorist coverage (UMC).
 Uninsured motorist coverage pays out when someone driving without insurance causes an accident and injures another person.
 This type of coverage is included in many auto insurance policies.
 It is designed to provide financial protection if someone who isn’t insured causes harm or injury during a car accident.
-If your policy contains this type of coverage and an uninsured drunk driver injured you, then you may be able to get compensated for medical bills, lost wages due to time absent from work, pain, and suffering caused by the incident, and other associated costs through UMC payments made by your own insurer.
+Suppose your policy contains this type of coverage, and an uninsured drunk driver injured you.
+In that case, you may be compensated for medical bills, lost wages due to time absent from work, pain and suffering caused by the incident, and other associated costs through UMC payments made by your insurer.

 There are some circumstances where you may not be able to sue a drunk driver with no insurance, including:

-• If you don’t have uninsured motorist coverage: If you don’t have uninsured motorist coverage as part of your own car insurance policy, you may not have a way to recover damages for your injuries and other losses.
-In this case, you may need to rely on other forms of financial assistance, such as government programs or charity organizations.
+- If you don’t have uninsured motorist coverage: If you don’t have uninsured motorist coverage as part of your car insurance policy, you may not have a way to recover damages for your injuries and other losses.
+In this case, you may need to rely on different forms of financial assistance, such as government programs or charity organizations.

-• If the statute of limitations has passed: Every state has a statute that sets a deadline for filing a personal injury lawsuit.
+- If the statute of limitations has passed: Every state has a law that sets a deadline for filing a personal injury lawsuit.
 If you wait too long to file your claim, you may be barred from pursuing legal action.